hrmartens/LoadDef/README.md

 Simons (Caltech) and Luis Rivera (Universite de Strasbourg).
 We distribute the software free of charge with the hope that you may find it useful in your own research and educational pursuits.
-In the normal scientific practice, we kindly request that you recognize the efforts of the authors by citing appropriate peer-reviewed papers in presentations and publications (see below).
+In the normal scientific practice, we kindly request that you recognize the efforts of the authors by citing appropriate peer-reviewed papers in presentations and publications (see list below).

 If you use LoadDef in a significant way and/or require individualized support, we also kindly request that you consider inviting the first author of LoadDef (Hilary Martens) to participate as a co-author on your publication or presentation.
 Developing and maintaining LoadDef requires considerable time and effort, and we appreciate the opportunity to participate in projects that take advantage of the LoadDef software.
 Thank you.